 Your application for a Release Letter does not guarantee that UniSA will release you from your program of study if you have not completed the first 6 months of study at UniSA.
 If you have completed 6 months of study at UniSA, you are entitled to transfer to another institution but should first withdraw from your UniSA program using the Withdrawal from Program form.

-If you wish to change your level of qualification (eg, Bachelor to PhD), you may need to apply for a new student visa because your visa subclass will possibly change.
+If you wish to change your level of qualification (eg, Masters to Bachelor), you may need to apply for a new student visa.
 Please see the DIBP website for more details.

 If you require further information, please contact Campus Central.

 If you do not complete your program within the duration of your current Student Visa, you will need to apply for a new Student Visa before your current one expires.